Nikola Rokvić

 Nikola Rokvić (Никола Роквић; born 29 June 1985) is a Serbian singer and entrepreneur.
 The oldest son of folk singer Marinko Rokvić, he also became a well-known artist upon the release of his 2006 debut album, titled Oprosti mojoj mladosti.
-Although known primarily for performing pop-folk music, Rokvić also ventured into pop since the release of Ovaj put in 2015.
+Despite being known primarily for performing turbo-folk music, Rokvić also ventured into pop since the release of Ovaj put in 2015.

-Beyond music, Rokvić participated on the reality television shows Survivor Srbija VIP: Philippines (2010) and the third season of Tvoje lice zvuči poznato (2016).
+Biography

+Apart from his musical career, Rokvić also participated on the reality television shows Survivor Srbija VIP: Philippines (2010) and the third season of Tvoje lice zvuči poznato (2016).
 He is also the co-founder and CEO of the first Serbian streaming platform, called YouBox.

 During his time in the Philippines, Rokvić developed an on-screen romantic relationship with fellow contestant, Serbian-American model Bojana Barović.
-The couple eventually married in 2016 and has a son and three daughters.
+The couple eventually married in 2016 and has four children.